tanmatt/QuoteOfTheDay/README.md

 - Tue Jul 30 07:00:07 2024 | Never stop dreaming big - Nia
 - Thu Aug  1 07:00:08 2024 | No being is so important that he can usurp the rights of another. - Captain Jean-Luc Picard
 - Fri Aug  2 07:00:07 2024 | Any fool can tell the truth, but it requires a man of some sense to know how to lie well. - Samuel Butler
+- Sat Aug  3 07:00:07 2024 | Too great haste to repay an obligation is a kind of ingratitude. - Francois de La Rochefoucauld